kinow/kinoshita.eti.br/_posts/2015-04-12-groovy-hooks-in-jenkins-for-increasing-logging-level.md

 ---
-title: 'Groovy Hooks in Jenkins for increasing logging level'
-author: kinow
+date: 2015-04-12 11:30:03 +1300
+layout: post
 tags:
 - jenkins
 - groovy
-category: 'blog'
-time: '11:30:03'
+title: Groovy Hooks in Jenkins for increasing logging level
 ---

 Yesterday, while debugging a problem we had in the [BioUno](http://biouno.org) update center,